CrypticDreki/RShinyDashboard_SalaryPredictions/README.md

 * Over time, salaries have gone up for a majority of companies and roles

-* The salary prediction runs high As with 0 years of experience as a data analyst, the model believes I can earn around 114 thousand dollars a year.
+* The salary prediction runs high.
+As with 0 years of experience as a data analyst, the model believes I can earn around 114 thousand dollars a year.
 Sadly the high salaries seem a constant for the original data, and not the fault of the XGBoost model.
 However further tweaking could perhaps increase accuracy

 * For the salary prediction there were variables that influence salary which shouldn't: such as gender and race.